The spooky season is upon us. That means you're busy setting up your house for Halloween parties and trick-or-treaters.

 Your friends and trick-or-treaters won't expect to brush up against this guy's limbs on their way to your front door!

-You don’t have to make all of your Halloween decorations scary.
-Sometimes, you just need to add a touch of cuteness to your yard.
-Blow up this frightened trick-or-treater, and place it next to your door.
+You don't have to make all of your Halloween decorations cute or lovable.
+Sometimes, you just need to add a touch of spookiness to your yard, and what better way to do it than by blowing up this angry ghost and placing it next to your door?

-It stands at four-feet tall, and lights up at night.
-If you don’t want to scare off any small children or timid trick-or-treaters, then this is for you.
+It stands at a massive 8 feet tall, has a self-inflating mechanism, and lights up with built-in LED lights for extra spookiness at night.
+If you want to scare off small children or timid trick-or-treaters, then this is for you!

 This hand-painted Nightmare Before Christmas wall clock is the type of decoration that you'll want to display all year round.
 It's incredibly detailed, and features Jack and Sally as the main focal point.